Esri/arcgis-maps-sdk-kotlin-samples/add-kml-layer-with-network-links/README.md

 1. Create a `KmlDataset` from a KML source which has network links.
 2. Construct a `KmlLayer` with the dataset and add the layer as an operational layer with `Scene.operationalLayers.add(kmlLayer)`.
-3. To listen for network messages, NOT YET IMPLEMENTED.
+3. To listen for network messages, collect them from `KmlDataset.kmlNetworkLinkMessageReceived`.

 ## Relevant API